Overview

 Problems for Outdoor Electronics:

-GORE Protective Vents equalize over-pressures and vacuums that would stress the seals of electronics enclosures for heavy-duty equipment
+GORE Protective Vents equalize overpressures and vacuums that would stress the seals of outdoor telecom enclosures.

 GORE® Protective Vents allow moisture to escape from electronics enclosures for heavy-duty equipment.

-Moisture can also get inside an outdoor electrical box by diffusion — the process by which vapor moves by natural molecular motion through the walls of a polymer enclosure.
+Moisture can also get inside telecommunication enclosures by diffusion — the process by which vapor moves by natural molecular motion through the walls of a polymer enclosure.
 When water vapor enters a sealed enclosure and has no way to escape, it will condense to a liquid state.
-For example, condensation trapped inside an electrical control panel enclosure for heavy duty equipment could corrode sensitive electronics and battery contacts.
-Just one more reason why it’s essential to have properly-vented electronics enclosures for heavy-duty equipment.
+If this condensation remains inside the sealed enclosure, it can compromise lens function and corrode sensitive electronics and battery contacts used in “hot” telecommunication systems, or those used for network cabinet cooling.

 Applications